 Droopy eyelids can make you look older and can also impair vision.
 Blepharoplasty corrects these problems and also removes puffiness and bags under the eyes that make you look worn and tired.
 This procedure cannot alter dark circles, fine lines and wrinkles around the eyes, nor can it change sagging eyebrows.
-Though blepharoplasty is often performed as a single procedure, your surgeon may also recommend a browlift, facelift, or skin resurfacing to achieve the best results.
+Though blepharoplasty is often performed as a single procedure.
+Your surgeon may also recommend other services that compliment a blepharoplasty such a: browlift, facelift, or skin resurfacing to achieve the best results.

 Traditionally a “facelift” referred to a surgical procedure designed to tighten sagging and wrinkled skin around the lower face, jawline and upper neck.

 Since the 1970s, this operation has undergone a virtual renaissance through expert physicians who increased our understanding of facial anatomy while improving the facelift technique.

 Mandeville’s facelift expert Dr. Guillot studied with one such surgeon (Dr. Daniel Rousso) for over one year to learn and perfect his own technique.
 Dr. Guillot has also delivered lectures to physicians on the current state and techniques used in facelift procedure.
 Needless to say, Dr. Guillot loves performing facelifts, but what he loves even more is the long-lasting and rejuvenating results it achieves for his patients.